 There are many reasons someone might want to use less chlorine in their pool.
-Having to handle fewer chemicals, spending less money on sanitizers, reducing your dependence on chlorine, and mitigating the harsh effects of chloramines are just a few of them.
-Amidst an ongoing chlorine supply shortage, many pool owners are asking how they can increase chlorine efficiency to make their supply last as long as possible.
-Not to worry – we have a few tips and tricks to help reduce chlorine use in your pool.
+Having to handle fewer chemicals, spending less money on sanitizers, reducing your dependence on chlorine tablets, and mitigating the harsh effects of chloramines are just a few of them.
+No matter the reason, many pool owners everywhere want to increase chlorine efficiency to ensure their supply lasts as long as possible.
+If you're looking to stretch your chlorine budget further this year, we have a few tips and tricks to help reduce chlorine use and maximize sanitizer efficiency in your pool.
 These include:

 Routine Pool Care